thirtythreeforty/dotfiles/README.md

 That said, there are a couple hooks present in case you have machine-specific things to add.
 They are:

  - `.bashrc_local`: For Bash.
 Runs after the main `.bashrc` script.
+ - `bin_local/`: A directory in which you can add additional commands, like `bin/`.
+ - `.gitconfig_local`: For Git.
+Loaded after the main `.gitconfig` is parsed.
+ - `.inputrc_local`: For Readline.
+Sourced after the main `.inputrc` configuration.
  - `.vimrc_local`: For Vim.
 Runs after the main `.vimrc` config is parsed and after all plugins are loaded.
- - `.gitconfig_local`: For Git.
-Loaded after the main `.gitconfig` is parsed.
- - `bin_local/`: A directory in which you can add additional commands, like `bin/`.

 ### Vim submodules